jakobreinhardt/emergency_messages_app/README.md

 ## Project Description <a name="description"></a>

-An app that categorizes disaster response messages.
+The result of this project is an app that categorizes disaster response messages.
+The project is part of the Udacity Data Science Nanodegree.

 -------------